1912 Alabama Crimson Tide football team: Marion

-Birmingham College
+Birmingham

 In their second game of the season, Alabama shutout Birmingham College (now Birmingham–Southern College) 62–0 at The Quad.
 Although Adrian Van de Graaff, Charles Long and Farley Moody, the Crimson Tide thoroughly outmatched Birmingham.
 Touchdowns were scored by Hargrove Van de Graaff (4), Everett Wilkinson (2), Holt Andrews McDowell, Charlie Joplin and Morgan Stickney.
-The victory brought Alabama's all-time record against Birmingham College to 3–0.

 The starting lineup was Hargrove Van de Graaff (left end), James Gibbons (left tackle), C. M. Hamilton (left guard), C. D. Riddle (center), Julius W. Hicks (right guard), T. D. Boman (right tackle), Raymond Jones (right end), Charlie Joplin (quarterback), J. H. G. Riley (left halfback), Holt Andrews McDowell (right halfback), Everett Wilkinson (fullback).

 Georgia Tech

 One source claims Tech athlete Al Loeb "is best remembered for the 1912 Tech-Alabama game."
 The Tide were favored and outweighed the Tech team.

 Loeb gave a rousing pep talk before the game.
 Coach John Heisman said "I think Loeb's speech did it.
 I've never seen madder playing than Al Loeb did that day and inspired by him, we won."
 Loeb broke three fingers during the game, but had the doctor tape them up and returned to the fray to lead Tech to a 20–3 victory.
 Loeb recalled "They were supposed to write their own score.
 We licked 'em 20-3.
 'Tis said I didn't miss a tackle all day.
 And there were plenty of 'em made...
 Also, coach John Heisman had a heavy shift that left me on the end so I was eligible as a pass receiver.
 I caught a couple, too...I was also called upon to do a bit of blocking.
 We ran series plays, three or four consecutively.
 We had no huddle -- just lined up, and without a signal we were gone.
 It seemed just a bit speedier than at present."

 The starting lineup was: H. Vandergraaf (left end), Grady (left tacle), Hamilton (left guard), Riddle (center), Hicks (right guard), Barnes (right tackle), Wilkinson (right end), A. Vandergraaf (left halfback), McDowell (right halfback), Stickney (fullback).